5.6% – 11.2%

 For Marketplace facilitators, the threshold is the same as for remote sellers of $ 100,000.

 You can register online at the Arizona Department of Revenue.

 Sales tax payment and filing date:

 Depending on your tax liability, determine your filing frequency – either annual monthly or quarterly:

 Sales tax returns are always due on the 20th day of the month following the broadcasting period.
 If the filing due date falls on a weekend or holiday, sales tax is due the next day.
 Quarterly filing periods end on the last days of January, April, July, and October.

 Taxpayers who missed filing an electronic return will be subject to a fine of 5 percent of the tax amount due for filing a paper return.
 The minimum penalty is $25, including filings with zero obligation.

-Taxpayers required to pay electronically will be subject to a penalty of 5 percent of the load of payment made by check or cash.
+Taxpayers required to pay electronically will be subject to a penalty of 5 percent of a load of payment made by check or cash.

-Taxpayers who file their tax return late will be subject to a late file penalty of 4.5 percent of the tax required to be shown on the return for each month, or fraction of a month, the return is late.
-There is a minimum of $25 and a maximum 25 percent of the tax due or $100, per return, whichever is bigger.
+Taxpayers who file their tax return late will be subject to a late file penalty of 4.5 percent of the tax required to be shown on the return for each month, or a fraction of a month if the return is late.
+There is a minimum of $25 and a maximum of 25 percent of the tax due or $100, per return, whichever is bigger.

 For certain business positions, transactions are not subject to TPT.
 The department has created exemption certificates to document non-taxable transactions.
 This establishes a ground for state and city tax deductions or exemptions.
 It is to be filled out fully by the purchaser and furnished to the vendor at the time of the sale.